-In the latest issue of CPD Perspectives on Public Diplomacy, CPD Research Fellow Joel Day probes the needs of city offices in charge of global engagement efforts.
-This article presents a hybrid practice and...KEEP READING
+In this issue of CPD Perspectives on Public Diplomacy, CPD Research Fellow Joel Day probes the needs of city offices in charge of global engagement efforts.
+This article presents a hybrid practice and research...KEEP READING

 New Issue of CPD Perspectives Exploring Semiotics of Public Diplomacy